minhajul-im/JavaScript/Mordarn JS/String/IMMUTABLE.md

 # Immutable string methods

-charAt(): This method returns the character at the specified index of the current string.

 charCodeAt(): This method returns the Unicode code point of the character at the specified index of the current string.

 indexOf(): This method returns the index of the first occurrence of the specified substring in the current string.